 We visualize the features of RayZer and E-RayZer using PCA.
 E-RayZer learns spatially coherent image representations with better object discrimination.

-(And Self-supervised E-RayZer scales well!!!)
+(And Self-supervised E-RayZer Scales Well!!!)

 The work is partially done during Qitao Zhao's internship at Adobe Research.